vtex/shoreline/styleguides/admin/documentation/guide/comparison.md

 ## Learning Curve

-[WIP]
+**Styleguide:** The same as learning functional CSS using [VTEX Tachyons](https://vtex.github.io/vtex-tachyons/).

+**Admin UI:** We use [emotion](https://emotion.sh/docs/introduction) to implement a CSS-like, and prop-based model of styling components, making it easy to learn.

 ## Styling

 In most applications, it is a common challenge to want to override styles for a specific context to match design requirements.

-**Styleguide:** Given that the Styleguide uses [VTEX Tachyons](https://vtex.github.io/vtex-tachyons/) as a CSS utility framework, you may need to rewrite the tachyons config to override specific `classNames`.
-To avoid conflict with the classNames defined in the component, they do not receive `className` as property, so it's common to create a container or properties to override styles.
+**Styleguide:** Given that Styleguide uses [VTEX Tachyons](https://vtex.github.io/vtex-tachyons/) as a CSS utility framework, you may need to rewrite the tachyons config to override specific `classNames`.
+To avoid conflict with the classes defined in the component, they do not receive `className` as property, so it's common to create a container or properties to override styles.

 ```jsx isStatic
 <Card noPadding>